aw-junaid/Hacking-Tools/Reverse Engineering/README.md

 When the return address is popped off the stack returns to the next instruction, the instruction is called the Interrupt Return or IRET which completes the execution of program flow.

+**CMOV can prevent the processor from utilizing the JMP instructions and speeds up the respective binary.**